EdenGoforIt/symtechRefactor/README.md

    > I would like to follow the best practice of commit instead of commiting all files at one go

 Sadly, I am not able to show front end portfolios here.
-But, I am more confident with JavaScript and other frontend languages such as CSS, AJAX.
+But, I am more confident with JavaScript, its frameworks Angular and learning React, and other frontend languages such as CSS, AJAX.
 I have just created a new git hub to put my betters projects in for portfolio.